 From the traditional One Law perspective, we, Jew and Gentile alike, have had the opportunity to be one people with God since the beginning.
 Consider the following, such as the command of God through Moses regarding Passover:

-And foreigners who bind themselves to the LORD
+And foreigners who bind themselves to the LORDActually, let's back up in Isaiah, just a bit:

 to serve him, to love the name of the LORD, and to worship him,